nowke/nowke.github.io/src/pages/realtime-dashboard/index.md

 ## Scaling

-For high-availability, server will be deployed in multiple instances connected using Load-balancer.
+For high-availability, server program would be deployed in multiple instances connected using a Load-balancer.

-Consider 4 servers `server1`, `server2`, `server3` and `server4`.
+Consider 4 servers `S1`, `S2`, `S3` and `S4`.
 When a user opens the browser (client), it can connect to any of the servers via load-balancer.
-All of these servers are connected to a redis cluster `redis-cluster`
+All of these servers are connected to a redis cluster `R`.

-If nginx is used, routing websocket requests is possible by changing the configuration.
+If nginx is used, websocket requests can be routed by changing the configuration.
 Refer [www.nginx.com/blog/websocket-nginx/](https://www.nginx.com/blog/websocket-nginx/) for details.

 ### Architecture diagram